 Headlines today presented a new study citing Greek children as the “fattest” in Europe .
 This doesn’t surprise me, it was after all one of the reasons I started this blog: not only to promote the traditional Greek Diet outside of Greece, but to encourage Greeks to return to this type of eating.
 But first of all let me clarify why the title of that article is misleading.
 The study was carried out in only 7 countries, and the European Union is composed of 27 countries known as member states, countries such as the U.K., France, Italy and Germany were missing from this study, so you can’t really say that Greek children are the fattest.

 Having said that, yes Greece has a high rate of childhood obesity, among the highest.
-According to this survey of children of 7 European countries (Belgium, Greece, Hungary, Netherlands, Norway, Slovenia, Spain).
+According to a survey of the World Obesity Federation of children of 7 European countries (Belgium, Greece, Hungary, Netherlands, Norway, Slovenia, Spain).
 Greek children had the highest rates of obesity, highest Body Mass Index (BMI) and highest waist circumference.
 The study was published today in the scientific journal PLoS-ONE.
 These increasing rates of obesity are not only due to the change in diet, obviously, there are many factors, and I have presented some of them in a previous post.
 We know that increased income, rise in the number of supermarkets, working women having less time to cook, eating out more often in fast-food restaurants, and of course, less exercise are some of those reasons.

 What do the experts say…